cassianogatto/SCAN_R_4.5.2/README.md

   </tr>
 </table>

-What about a framework that proposes spatial congruence between species as the primary criterion for connections in a network of spatial relationships, aggregating such pairwise relationships to detect independent, potentially overlapping spatial patterns while simultaneously describing distribution gradients?
-Such a framework would address two analytical requirements not previously combined, representing a significant advance in the biogeographical analysis of species distributions.
+What about analyse spatial congruence between species, the primary criterion for connections, in a framework based on Network Analysis, using pairwise relationships to detect independent, potentially overlapping spatial patterns while simultaneously describing distribution gradients?
+Such a framework would address two analytical requirements not previously combined in any method, representing a significant advance in the biogeographical analysis of species distributions.

+Well, that is what SCAN does.
+As a bonus, it brings spatial analysis to its essence in an extremely simple theoretical and conceptual background.
+No fancy models, statistics, or simulations.
+Just a fine adjust of the Spatial Congruence between species to find the groups of species that are composing patterns.
+Saptial patterns seem as network relationships.

 <table>
   <tr>